Dasharo/docs/docs/variants/msi_z690/openness_analysis.md

 ## MSI original BIOS from AMI

 In the case of the AMI BIOS, the entire image should be considered proprietary.
 There are several parts of the image that have a well-known structure or make use of a public standard.
 However, to decode these structures, one needs to employ reverse-engineering tools and techniques to know what structures are present.
+For simplicity we treat UEFI variables as BIOS data.
+All empty padding regions between FFS and all volume free spaces are treated as unused space.

 ## Dasharo BIOS